Super-Resolution Reconstruction of Electrical Impedance Tomography Images: The Proposed EIT Imaging Model

 The matrix $\mH_{ {\text{B}}}(t)$ models the EIT distortion with the linear approximation previously discussed, which can be computed in the form of a convolution operator.
 Matrix $\mH_{ {\text{D}}}(t)$ is a spatially variant kernel convolution matrix performing the transformation from the HR to the IHR grid.
 Differently from the decimation performed in traditional SRR, $\mH_{ {\text{D}}}(t)$ in~\eqref{eq:image} is a square matrix which is constructed based on the finite element mesh.
 When processed by this operator, each pixel $y_{i}^{\uparrow}(t)$ of the resulting IHR image lying within the area of the $p$-th nonuniform LR image element $y_{\triangle_{p}}(t)$ gets assigned the value corresponding to the average of all pixels in the HR image $x_j(t)$ that falls within the area of that specific element of the nonuniform LR image.
 This process is illustrated in Figure~\ref{fig:resampling}, where matrix $\mH_{ {\text{D}}}(t)$ corresponds to downsampling the HR image to the LR grid and upsampling the resulting LR image back to the IHR grid, which basically amounts to averaging the pixel values in each LR region.

 The relationship between the HR images is described in the uniform HR grid, and does not depend on the finite element mesh or reconstruction algorithm employed in the EIT inverse problem.
-Therefore, it can be described in the same way as in the case of conventional SRR, by using the dynamical model~\eqref{eq:dinam}.
-In this case, the image registration (motion estimation) is performed performed based on the IHR images~\cite{Brown92,Sun10}.
+Therefore, it can be described in the same way as in the case of conventional SRR, by using \cred{a dynamical model of the form

+where $\mG(t)$ and $\vs(t)$ are the registration matrix \cblue{and the innovations vector} in the same way as described in~\eqref{eq:dinam}.} In this case, the image registration (motion estimation) is performed performed based on the IHR images~\cite{Sun10}.

-Since the imaging model proposed for the EIT system given by~\eqref{eq:image} and~\eqref{eq:dinam} is now in the same form as the models encountered for traditional optical systems, any traditional SRR algorithm such as those described in Section~\ref{sec:prelim_srr} can be applied to super-resolve the EIT images, using the proposed observation model and the upsampled EIT images as input.
+Since the imaging model proposed for the EIT system given by~\eqref{eq:image} and~\eqref{eq:dinam2} is now in the same form as the models encountered for traditional optical systems, traditional SRR algorithms can be applied to super-resolve the EIT images using the proposed observation model and the upsampled EIT images as input, resulting in a large flexibility for the choice of the image reconstruction method.